Kalyani Commercials Ltd.

 |NSE 05:30 | 01 Jan||Kalyani Commercials Ltd|

-Report on the Audit of the Consolidated Financial Statements Opinion
+Report on the Audit of the Standalone Financial Statements Opinion

-We have audited the accompanying consolidated financial statements of KALYANICOMMERCIALS LIMITED (the "Company") and its subsidiary (the Company and itssubsidiary together referred to as the "Group") which comprise the Balance Sheet as atMarch 31 2022 the Statement of Profit and Loss (including Other Comprehensive Income)the Consolidated Statement of Changes inEquity and the Consolidated Statement of Cash Flows for the year then ended and a summaryof significant accounting policies and other explanatory information(hereinafter referredto as the "consolidated financial statements").
+We have audited the accompanying standalone financial statements of KALYANICOMMERCIALS LIMITED (the "Company") which comprise the Balance Sheet as atMarch 31 2022 the Statement of Profit and Loss (including Other Comprehensive Income)the Statement of Changes in Equity and the Statement of Cash Flows ended on that date anda summary of significant accounting policies and other explanatory information(hereinafter referred to as the "standalone financial statements").

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid consolidated financial statements give the informationrequired by the Company Act 2013 (the "Act") in the manner so required and givea true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Company (Indian AccountingStandards) Rules 2015 as amended and other accounting principles generally accepted inIndia of the consolidated state of affairs of the Group as at March 31st2020 the consolidated profit consolidated total comprehensive income consolidatedchanges in equity and its consolidated cash flows for theyear ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the "Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2022the profit and total comprehensive income changes in equity and its cash flows for theyear ended on that date.